AbdoulMa/ggtricks/README.md

 fraction of circles needed to represent the value represented by this category.
-A companion function `geom_series_text` is defined to put labels at limit of series circles as computing this limits positions can be tedious depending on fragments circles starting angles.
+A companion function `geom_series_text` is defined to put labels at limit of series circles as computing this limits positions can be tedious depending on fragments of circles starting angle.

 ## Installation